Objections must be submitted in writing

 What happens if my objection is successful?

-Bring the following documents with you to the appointment:
+Bring the following documents with you:

 - a valid travel document